Archaeology of Qatar: Umm Al Maradim

-Abbasid sites
+Islamic sites

 Settlements dating to the Abbasid-period (750–1253) were mostly intended to be permanent sites of occupation.
 A cluster of Abbasid archaeological sites are found near the north-west coast and include Ar Rakiyat, Umm Al Kilab, Ghaf Makin, Mussaykah, Murwab, and Al-Haddiyah.
 Structures that were excavated at these sites were roughly aligned with Mecca.
 All of the sites are situated next to rawdas (depressions), ensuring a reliable water supply.

+From around the 10th century to 16th century, there was a trend in adoption of a nomadic Bedouin lifestyle, causing a decline in settlements.
+However, around the 16th and 17th centuries, towns such as Al Huwaila and Zubarah were founded.

 Rock art

 Ancient rock carvings have been discovered in eight separate locations: Jebel Jassassiyeh, Jebel Fuwayrit, Freiha, Al Ghariyah, Al Jumail, Simaisma, Al Wakrah and Al Qassar.
 Most of these sites were discovered by Danish archaeological teams in the 1950s and 1960s.
 The rock carvings are classified in a number of categories, including human and animal representation, boat representation, cup-marks, large cavities, geometric designs, tribal marks, and hand and footprints.

 Jebel Jassassiyeh

 A large number of rock carvings were discovered by the Danish team in Jebel Jassassiyeh, in northeast Qatar, in 1961.
 Variations in motifs and technique indicates that the carvings were made through various historical periods.

 Cup-marks are the most common forms of art among the nearly 900 carvings.
 Other carvings include ships, animals, foot-prints and tribal marks (known as wasum).
 Different animals are depicted, such as ostriches, turtles and fish.
 A large number carvings illustrate boats.
 The boats are of different sizes and types, and some contain oars while others do not.

 Jebel Jassassiyeh is the only rock art site in Qatar where boat depictions have been recorded.
 The dating of the boat carvings is inconclusive, though archaeologist Muhammad Abdul Nayeem tentatively dated them to the third century BC.
 However, a study conducted in 2012 which tested nine samples of carvings, including boat carvings, concluded that the oldest of the samples had a minimum age of less than 300 years.
 The study found no evidence to support the view of the carvings dating back millenniums.

 In later carvings, the boats appeared with sails.
 In some of the rock carvings, sails appear without boats.
 Some of the ancient carvings were modified at later periods, with devices such as ropes and anchors being added.